Skip to main content

 Membership of regeneration forums was assembled from the Housing Executive, community representatives, council officials, housing associations, elected representatives and representatives from education, health and the voluntary and community sectors.

 Regeneration managers were recruited for each area to support the work of the forums.
-The Department plays a lead role in supporting the forums to identify the issues in their area and to develop and implement solutions relating to housing, regeneration, infrastructure, employment and social enterprise, together with other issues which the forum feels is important.
+The Department played a lead role in supporting the forums to identify the issues in their area and to develop and implement solutions relating to housing, regeneration, infrastructure, and other issues which the forum felt were important.

 Seminar - September 2014